rexsaurus/web3forgoodindex-org/README.md

-# The Web3 Index
+# The Web3 For Good Index

-The Web3 Index reports on the fees being paid into Web3 networks in an effort to showcase real usage across the Web3 stack.
+The Web3 For Good Index reports on the fees being paid into Web3 networks focused on "For Good" and Sustainability causes in an effort to showcase real usage across the Web3 stack.
 Stay up to date on the latest Web3 trends whether you’re a supply-side participant keeping tabs on in-demand networks, a developer interested in building on top of the most promising Web3 infrastructure, or simply a crypto-enthusiast passionate about the Web3 movement.

+This project is based on the Web3Index.org source.
+We have modified the projects and graphs to poll usage of a collection of emerging Sustainability projects.

-Unlike most indexes in defi (a sector of web3) that weight listings based on market capitalization or ["total value locked (TVL)"](https://messari.io/article/how-to-interpret-total-value-locked-tvl-in-defi), The Web3 Index uses a [fundamental index methodology](https://en.wikipedia.org/wiki/Fundamentally_based_indexes).
+Unlike most indexes in defi (a sector of web3) that weight listings based on market capitalization or ["total value locked (TVL)"](https://messari.io/article/how-to-interpret-total-value-locked-tvl-in-defi), The Web3 For Good Index uses a [fundamental index methodology](https://en.wikipedia.org/wiki/Fundamentally_based_indexes).
 A key belief behind the fundamental index methodology is that underlying valuation figures (i.e. network fees and usage) are more accurate estimators of a network's intrinsic value, rather than the listed market value of the protocol.

 ## Protocol Application Instructions